Passing ... passing ... and then she speaks. |

 found it impossible devise a revised quiz that when tested I

-impossible to incorporate all the complications in to a static quiz
+impossible to incorporate all the complications into a static quiz

 and therefore